lupyuen/pinephone-mir/README.md

     -lSDL2 \
     -Wl,-Map=sdl.map
 ```

+This generates an executable named `sdl`

+## Run SDL2 App on PinePhone with Ubuntu Touch

 For rapid testing, we shall replace the File Manager app by our `sdl` app because File Manager has no AppArmor restrictions (Unconfined).